Codecodie/PowerBI-Analytics---Financial-Advisor-Performance-Analysis/README.md

 The main Page shows the branch performance for all there years with a slicer for year.

 Learnings:

 -Importing data from files or from online

 -Using Query Editor

 -Joining tables and creating tables

-- Creating custom columns and measures
+-Creating custom columns and measures

 -Designing charts and visualizations

 -Formulating via DAX logic

 •	Calculate, SUM, SUMX, FILTER, DATEDIFF

 •	SWITCH, NATURAL INNERJOIN